Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Yorkeys Knob - Machans Beach has 25 active public transport stops.
 These are served by buses on four different routes, offering a total of 464 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living 221 meters from the nearest stop.
+The average distance to the nearest stop for residents is 221 meters.

 Frequently Asked Questions - Transport